 How and Where to Volunteer after a Natural Disaster?

 First and foremost you need to make sure that you and your own family are safe and secure.
 Often, well-intentioned people make the mistake of entering a dangerous or fluid situation, creating more problems than help.
 If you are outside of the danger area and want to help you should contact an organization such as CERT, Medical Reserve Corp, or the Fire Corp in your area.

 The best way to facilitate that help is if you are already a member and trained to assist in your community through an organization.
 If that is not possible donations are the best way to get help to those who need it.
 Usually, an evacuation center will welcome supplies of food and water as well as monetary donations to get anything else needed.

 To become a disaster volunteer you must contact an organization such as CERT or the Medical Reserve Corp to qualify and participate in their training and certification.

 What does a Disaster Response Volunteer do?

-You will usually assist in providing supplies to emergency workers, or food and water to victims of the natural disaster, you may also be assisting in preparation for an impending disaster.
+A disaster response volunteer assists in providing supplies to emergency workers or food and water to victims of a natural disaster.
+You may also be assisting in preparation for an impending disaster.
 The professionals will handle anything involving risk or danger as they are highly trained, but they need your support.

 If you are looking to make the largest impact possible consider becoming a disaster relief volunteer.
 The specific title may differ depending on where you live, but your county representatives or city manager should be able to direct you to the proper training program in your area.
 Emergency response volunteers are trained to assist in disaster preparedness and emergency relief after a natural disaster.